 Short-term priorities

-Implement the strategic document for the Food Safety component of the Agriculture and Rural Development Strategy (ARDS) 2021-2027, to be finalised in 2020;

 Support the early warning system for the food and feed, animal health and plant health safety;

 Organise information campaigns with relevant agencies, businesses and NGOs on the requirements for accessing the EU market, as well as with civil society on the relevant consumer aspects of food and feed safety;

-Provide further EU technical advice and support to Georgia in drafting and implementing legislation on SPS, including training the relevant staff, providing capacity-building to the competent authority and supporting the improvement of the laboratory capacity, in line with the EU requirements;
+Provide further EU technical advice and support, including financial assistance to Georgia in drafting and implementing legislation on SPS, including training the relevant staff, providing capacity-building to the competent authority and supporting the improvement of the laboratory capacity, in line with the EU requirements;

+Support Georgia in successful implementation of the approximated legislation, putting the particular emphasis on the compensation systems in the veterinary field and co-financing the cost of laboratory tests.

 Enhance adaptation capacity of Georgian business for the implementation of approximated legislation.
 Focus support to adaptation capacity specifically on micro, small and medium Food Business Operators.